Every Drop Counts: Keeping Water Education Fresh

 This round of hopscotch is for life.

-It appears typical at first—students jumping down the course, but they are all holding empty cups in their hands and fill them with water from a large jug at the end of the course.
+It appears typical at first—students jumping down a hopscotch court, but they are all holding empty cups in their hands and filling them with water from a large jug at the end of the court.
 But the water’s dirty, definitely unfit for drinking.
 It might have some use for agriculture.
 Students will have to determine how to use it and they need to decide quickly because soon, these Grade 5 and 6 students will be elsewhere, perhaps learning about hydroelectricity or measuring acidity in water.

-It’s all part of the H20 Zone, part of the Kids’ World of Energy Festival, run by TREC Education, a national organization that offers education about renewable energy.
-While the festival began in 2008, this area, devoted entirely to water, was new for 2016.
+It’s all part of the H2O Zone, one area of the Kids’ World of Energy Festival.
+Kids’ World of Energy is run by Relay Education, a national organization that offers education about renewable energy, and while the festival itself began in 2008, this area, devoted entirely to water, was new for 2016.
 Students are meant to enjoy the games, but having fun isn’t the main goal.
 The hopscotch course represents the political and economic barriers many communities must overcome to access water.
-When they do reach the it, they find it’s undrinkable.
+When they do reach it, they find it’s undrinkable.

 Water scarcity is something these students likely won’t experience.
 They attend school in Toronto, after all, a city where rivers in five different watersheds drain into Lake Ontario.
-They’re playing the game at Evergreen Brick Works, a former brick factory-turned community environmental education centre.
-For children in some communities, even some in Canada, this game is a reality.
+They’re playing the game at Evergreen Brick Works, a former brick factory turned community environmental education centre.
+But for children in some communities, even some in Canada, this game is a reality.
 That disparity is one of the more murky topics in water education.

 “When students look at the globe and see so much blue, it seems as though there’s this abundance of water,” says Cailin Hillier, municipal consortium program coordinator at the Canadian Water Network.
 Not true.
 During classroom presentations, she sometimes shows students a litre of water to represent the worldwide water supply.
 Then, she removes the water humans can’t drink, perhaps because it’s in oceans, frozen, or too far underground to access.
 When she’s finished, only one drop remains.
 That scarcity could cause someone to drown in despair.